 B-Fruiting Structures for Cotton Plants (Giza-80).
-Data in table (7) revealed that cotton plants (Giz-80) under the weather conditions needs 1225 degree-day for flowering and setting of green bolls.
-Susceptible green bolls of 15-30 day age started at 1400 degree days.
+Data in table (7) revealed that cotton plants (Giza-80) under the weather conditions needs 1225 degree-day for flowering and setting of green bolls.
+Susceptible green bolls of 15-20 day gave started at 1400 degree days.

-C-Bollworm Population Dynamics in Relation to Cotton Fruiting Structures.
-The fruit survivorship and age structure of fruiting population influence the dynamics of cotton growth and development and directly influence the population dynamics of boll worms.
-The seasonal distribution of ovipositional sites show that squares are not particularly attractive for the bollworm oviposition in comparison to the bolls.
+C- Bollworm Population Dynamics in Relation in Cotton Fruiting Structures.
+The fruit survivorship and age structure of fruiting population influence the dynamics of cotton growth and development and directly influence the population dynamics of bollworms. the seasonal distribution of ovipositional sites show that squares are not particularly attractive for the bollworm oviposition in comparison to the bolls.